CleanestMink126/DSA-17/graphs/day01/README.md

 ## `Digraph` and `UndirectedGraph` implementation

 For this homework, we provide you with an implementation of a directed graph, as well as an undirected graph.
-You'll notice that `UndirectedGraph` extends `Digraph`.
-This is because you can think of an undirected graph as being a directed graph, where each edge is represented by two edges, one in each direction.
+You'll notice that `UndirectedGraph` extends `Digraph`. his is because you can think of an undirected graph as being a directed graph, where each edge is represented by two edges, one in each direction.
 Its functionality is the same as the one you implemented last homework.

 ## Problems